coins/bitcoin-scripts/modular-arithmetic.md

 #]"
 ```

 This assumes the input to be less than 64.
 The overhead is 7 instructions.
-This works up to `mod 2**31` for any 32-bit number, without overflow.
+This works up to `mod 2**31` for any positive 31-bit number, without overflow.